kdragomir/OpenLabVR/README.md

 # OpenLabVR
 ## Purpose
-purpose of this was to
+purpose of this was to create an alternative chemistry lab that would be cost efficent for schools.